panodata/tikray/docs/examples.md

 ```
 ::::

-In order to serialize the `loko-collection` transformation description using the Python API,
+In order to serialize the `tikray-collection` transformation description using the Python API,
 for example into YAML format, use this code.
 ```python
 print(transformation.to_yaml())